Posts tagged as Health benefits

 Back in the day, you could eat whatever you wanted, not think about it, and not worry about weight gain or any health effects, or at least that's how it seemed.
 But today, it's a different story.
 You're a little older, perhaps less active than you'd like, and now, eating whatever you want means your jeans aren't as comfortable anymore.

-The link between intermittent fasting and constipation
+The link between intermittent fasting and insulin resistance

-The link between intermittent fasting and constipation
+The link between intermittent fasting and insulin resistance